stolostron/multicluster-observability-addon/demo/demoScript.md

 For this demo we will deploy these configurations using a helm chart.
 To make the demo swift, we've pre-defined the values in the values.yaml file `demo/addon-config/values.yaml`

-Now if we run the deployment command with `--dry-run` we will be able to see the resources that will be created
+So now if we enable the `--dry-run` flag we can see the resources that will be created.

 RUN `helm upgrade --install addon-config demo/addon-config/ --dry-run`

 @Joao go through logging resources

-As previously mentioned our ClusterLogForwarder is configured to forward logs to both CloudWatch and the Loki instance we have running on the hub cluster.
+As previously mentioned our `ClusterLogForwarder` is configured to forward logs to both CloudWatch and the Loki instance we have running on the hub cluster.
 Notice that we have set to `PLACEHOLDER` all the fields that will be overwriten with cluster specific information by MCOA when installing the addon on a spoke cluster.
 In this case, the `url` of the Loki instance, and the secret name that will be used for the communication.

 We also create a configmap with the mapping between the signal store and the authentication method.
 This will signal MCOA that it needs to provision secrets for these communications.